What Are Polysaccharides? What Has the Research Taught Us?

 What do polysaccharides do for the body?

 Polysaccharides (i.e., carbohydrates or sugars) are compounds that provide nutrition for the cells.
 Like other nutrients, such as vitamins, minerals, proteins, and fats, they are used by our cells to conduct the bioengineering of life, which simply means that they provide information to our genes that then guide our cells to function.
-Certain polysaccharides, such as those from aloe vera and rice bran, are known to have significant health-promoting benefits, such as improving overall immune function, helping to rebalance the immune system, lowering inflammation, and increasing adult stem cell production, among other actions.
+Researchers have studied certain polysaccharides, such as those from aloe vera and rice bran, for their roles in immune function, inflammatory balance, and adult stem cell production, among other activities.

 What is the most common polysaccharide?